Majid460/Expressjs/README.md

 Linked Apps:
-This api is linked with react native app that is fully functional and i also deployed by api on server and running on production mode.
+This api is linked with react native app that is fully functional and i also deployed my api on hosting server and running on production mode.

 Link of app: (https://github.com/Majid460/ReduxExample-withSaga)